AlAliMazen/who-wants-to-be-a-millionair/README.md

 - **get_scoring_board()**: When a player chooses number 3 right from the beginning to see the scoring board, this function is called to print sorted results of the player who participate in the game with their details (full name, country, score, level of question reached and date).

+- **play_again_mechanism(player_obj)**: When player loses the round or wins the game, then player is going to be asked to play again.
+If the choice is yes, then the score of the same player should be reset to zero.

+- **end_game_message()**: when player ends the game or wants to quit the game, then this function is called to print a nice message.

+### game

+this module contains the main function which is used to wait for user input.
+When game starts it shows four choices and each choice will call a function from the ***utilities*** python file.

+- **get_player_info()**: used to get the details of the player when s/he starts the game.
+Then, it updates the google sheet.

+- **start_game(player_obj)**: As the name implies, this function is called when the game itself starts.
+It gets the questions list ready and starts through a loop of 15 iterations.

+- **main()**: the main function when the game runs.
+This function is going to be called from the run.py.

 ## Libraries used
 🚀 **merit & beyond**